Emergency Radio Long Island

 APRS Announcements, Bulletins and Beacons | |

-We send out multiple Announcements, Beacons and Bulletins per hour.
+We may send out multiple Announcements, Beacons and Bulletins per hour.
 Plus some Bulletins on holidays.

 Only subscribed HRO will receive Announcements.
 Announcements are sent several times a day, because APRS has no "store and forward" capability (as do cell phones.
 Think about when you take a flight.
 When you land you immediately turn your phone back on and get a flood of text messages.
 That's Store and Forward.
 With APRS, once a message is released, and you miss it, you've missed it!)
 Because you receive the Bulletins and/or Beacons DOES NOT MEAN you are subscribed to the ERLI APRS NET!
-Bulletins and Beacons are part of APRS and are a normal occurence.
+Bulletins and Beacons are part of APRS and are a normal occurrence.
 Odds are your APRS unit is sending a Beacon.
 Bulletins

 Beacons This is an example of the BOT check: KC2NJV-4>PYBOT1,WIDE1-1,WIDE2-2:>At 2025-07-05 10:55:39 UTCEDT: Uptime 04h56m36s, Inet:Ok DNS:Ok And these go out at different intervals (you'll see the info in the quotes):